ktemkin/ktemkin.github.io/content/post/ab07-usb3fmc.md

 draft: false
 ---

-If you're looking to play with _commercial_ USB3 evaluation hardware -- that is, if you're looking to get a board someone else has designed and built, rather than [soldering up your own](https://github.com/mossmann/daisho) or [experimenting with](https://github.com/enjoy-digital/usb3_pipe)
+If you're looking to play with _commercial_ USB3 PHY evaluation hardware -- that is, if you're looking to get a board someone else has designed and built, rather than [soldering up your own](https://github.com/mossmann/daisho) or [experimenting with](https://github.com/enjoy-digital/usb3_pipe)
 [5G SerDes](https://github.com/greatscottgadgets/luna/tree/master/luna/gateware/interface/serdes_phy) -- there seem
 to be two options available: the [HiTech Global FMC_USB3](http://www.hitechglobal.com/FMCModules/FMC_USB3.htm) ($795 USD),